oqtane/oqtane.docs/src/pages/guides/extensions/best-practices/use-nuget-for-dependencies.md

 > should reference the `oqtane.framework` project or output DLLs.
 > This is not recommended, as it will make your add-ons less portable and harder to maintain.

-Instead, you should use NuGet packages to reference the Oqtane framework in the version you currently target.
+Instead, you should use Nuget packages to reference the Oqtane framework in the version you currently target.

 <img src="./assets/visual-studio-showing-oqtane-nuget-packages.jpg" class="full-width">